Chinese Nobel laureate Mo Yan awarded Oxford honorary fellowship

-Chinese writer and Nobel laureate Mo Yan was awarded Wednesday the Honorary Fellowship by Regent's Park College, University of Oxford, in recognition of his contribution to Chinese and world literature.
+Chinese writer and Nobel laureate Mo Yan was awarded on Wednesday an honorary fellowship by Regent's Park College, University of Oxford, in recognition of his contribution to Chinese and world literature.

-The college principal Robert Ellis presented the gown and stole to Mo at the ceremony.
+The college principal Robert Ellis presented a gown and stole to Mo at the ceremony.
 They unveiled together a new international writing center named after Mo.

 Mo, renowned for his imaginative and humanistic fiction, was awarded the 2012 Nobel Prize in Literature.
 He is also a professor at Beijing Normal University.

-He expressed his gratefulness to the Oxford college and recalled his love to literature since his childhood.
+He expressed his gratitude to Oxford college and recalled his love of literature since his childhood.
 He also told the audience in his speech that he was greatly influenced by William Shakespeare's masterpieces and would focus on play writing in the following years.

-Mo told Xinhua he expects the international writing center in Oxford will further enhance China-UK literature cooperation and talent exchange.
+Mo told the Xinhua News Agency that he expects the international writing center in Oxford to further enhance China-UK literature cooperation and talent exchange.

-Ellis told Xinhua that as the college has strengthened its relationships with Beijing Normal University in the last few years, "it is the very right thing to do for somebody in the university not only to honor Mo Yan's great achievements as writer, but also we want to recognize him and welcome him into our college community. "
+Ellis told Xinhua that as the college has strengthened its relationships with Beijing Normal University in the last few years, "it is the very right thing to do for somebody in the university not only to honor Mo Yan's great achievements as a writer, but also we want to recognize him and welcome him into our college community."

-He noted that Regent's Park College, located at the center of Oxford, had historical ties with China and the newly inaugurated Mo Yan International Writing Center is "a very exciting development."
+He noted that Regent's Park College, located at the center of Oxford, has historical ties with China and the newly inaugurated Mo Yan International Writing Center is "a very exciting development."

 "We hope to strengthen our collaboration with Beijing Normal University and hope it will nurture new writers and young people will be stimulated," he said.